 Upon discharge from the hospital, most patients will still initially require 24-hour assistance from family member or support person.

-Skilled Nursing Unit at St. Joseph's/Candler
+Skilled Nursing Unit at Candler Hospital

 Our team of professionals includes physicians, nurses, social services staff, dietitians, pharmacists, physical therapists, occupational therapists, speech therapists and activity coordinators.